California Adaptation Planning Guide (APG)

 For questions, contact: APG@CalOES.ca.gov

-CLICK TO READ THE APG
+CLICK HERE TO SEE THE 2020 PLAN

 2026 Adaptation Planning Guide Update